Photinus consanguineus

 Photinus consanguineus, or double cousin firefly, is a species of firefly in the genus Photinus.

 It is found in eastern North America.

 Description

 P. consanguineus is a medium-sized beetle, with adults that measure about 10 mm long.
 The head shield, or pronotum, is pale yellow with a black, rectangular central mark bounded by red or pink.
 The wing covers, or elytra, are dark with well-defined, light-colored margins.
 The male has lanterns in segments 6 and 7 of its abdomen, and the female has only one lantern.
 It is nearly identical in appearance to Photinus macdermotti and Photinus greeni.

-Etymology

-Photinus is from the Greek word for shining or bright.
-The specific epithet, consanguineus, is a Latin word meaning "related by blood" or "kindred".

 Life Cycle

 Beetles such as P. consanguineus go through four life stages: egg, larva, pupa, and adult.
 Photinus fireflies spend the majority of their lives as larvae, which are bioluminescent and likely live below the soil surface, eating snails, worms, and other soft-bodied invertebrates.

 Behavior

 Adult male P. consanguineus fireflies fly 0.5 - 1.5 m off the ground and flash to attract the attention of females.
 Their flash pattern consists of two quick pulses of light, with each pulse approximately 0.2 seconds in length, with a period of 0.4 to 0.6 seconds of darkness before the next set of 2 pulses.
 A female responds with an answering flash from a perch on low vegetation.
 The male and female communicate in this way until the male finds the female and they mate.